IrynaSenchenko/data-analyst-portfolio-example/README.md

 ## Section Titles

-Use short, clean section titles only:
+IMPORTANT CONTENT CONSTRAINTS: Do not rename section titles.
+Use exactly these section titles and no alternatives:

 - About Me
 - Skills